Last Updated: July 30, 2024

 United States of America

-What was Joey Bishop's net worth?
+What Was Joey Bishop's Net Worth?

 Joey Bishop was an American entertainer who had a net worth equal to $10 million a the time of his death in 2007.
-Lawsuits after his death revealed that Joey left behind an estate worth $8 million.
+Lawsuits after his death revealed that Joey Bishop left behind an estate worth $8 million.
 That's the same as around $10 million today after adjusting for inflation.

 Early Life